 - Reflect: How do I feel about my choice?

-Empowering children with decision-making skills has several benefits.
-They experience the satisfaction and fulfillment of positive decisions and are equipped to make healthy decisions in the future.
+Empowering children with decision-making skills gives them the chance to experience the satisfaction and fulfillment of positive decisions and equips them to make healthy decisions in the future.
 Of course, not all decisions are positive.
 Part of learning how to make thoughtful and healthy decisions is allowing children to make poor ones—thus giving them the opportunity to learn from the experience and make better decisions in the future.
 So remember: Think fit.
 Be fit!
 Stop and think about your energy and mood, then make a healthy choice!